A Viking's Life for Me

 Fish had no value since it got too ripe by the time they got inland any distance.

-We liked to come right after that time to start new ventures and mostly with the women.
-The men thougth it would amount to nothing and let their wives start it as a hobby.
+We liked to come in spring to start new ventures and mostly with the women.
+The men thought it would amount to nothing and let their wives start it as a hobby.
 So we gave them the first batch of goods on credit and we told them exactly how much to sell the items for to the people that lived further inland.
 We made a profit the second time we visited and they made a healthy profit the third time and by then the family we dealt with was the weathiest one around.

 As far as women and forced affection?
 Assume for a minute that you are a 19 year old virgin in a fishing village.
 Half the men in the village have been killed at sea by the North Atlantic storms that come up in a few minutes and swamp the little boats that they used.
 The rest are all married and as coarse as fishermen.
 The last available man got married to the 15 year old he got pregnant so you are liable to remain a ‘maiden’ the rest of your life on some lonely shore in the Hebrides.

 Do you know what the hardest part of being the captain was?
-It was my responsibility to explain to the women that got involved with my men why they couldn't come with us when we left.
-A Viking ship was no place for a woman and so it was verboten to take them along.
+It was my responsibility to explain to the women that got involved with my men why they couldn't come with us when we left unless one of my men wanted to marry a girl.
+A Viking ship was no place for a woman and so passengers were not allowed.
 Every port seemed to have one woman who couldn't stand to see the Viking she had fallen in love with leave.
 I couldn't just take the ship out since they would often swim alongside until they went under (of course we took them out of the water and back to land) so I would have to pay someone to hold her while we left.
 Just the memories of all those pleading faces looking up into mine while I explained the situation makes me kind of sorry that I even recalled this life.
 That was the biggest drawback of the job.

 So Karl was there at the school to educate the children about the truth of Viking swordsmanship.
 I recall why the wound was so humiliating.
 It meant the other man had let you live and you owed you life and obedience to him.
 That would bring them under control.